Qovery/qovery-client-javascript/docs/EnvironmentVariableApi.md

 ## createEnvironmentEnvironmentVariableOverride

-> EnvironmentVariableResponse createEnvironmentEnvironmentVariableOverride(environmentId, environmentVariableId, opts)
+> EnvironmentVariable createEnvironmentEnvironmentVariableOverride(environmentId, environmentVariableId, opts)

 Create an environment variable override at the environment level